MartinMuzatko/Cube2Mapping/README.md

 ## Vegetation

-Everything thats green or resembles nature in any way gos here.
+Everything thats green or resembles nature in any way goes here.

     * Architecture